ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

   Remember the following information:

-  * Default value is `0`, which means that batching not enabled.
+  * Default value is `0`, which means that batching is not enabled.
   * Requires `offlineEnabled = true`.
   * Minimum SDK version: 4.1